-Producing the finest leather camera straps starts with the people who make them.
-We are very proud of the fact that the people who make our straps make leather goods for some of the finest fashion houses and designers in the world.
+Producing the best leather camera straps starts with the people who make them.
+We are very proud of the fact that the people who make our straps make leather goods for some of the best fashion houses and designers in the world.

 Our leather camera straps are made using Horween Chromexcel leather.
 One of the finest, softest and most durable leathers in the world.
 The tanning process alone takes nearly a month and is done in a 5-story building in Chicago.

 We use corrosion resistant chrome plated split rings, made in England, that have been weight tested up to 42lbs before breaking.
 Although we don't recommend using it with those weights, obviously.